tom-sherman/blog/posts/04-types-considered-harmful.md

 > and I think we as a TypeScript community should actively discourage their usage.

-Let me start by telling you a very short story;
+Let me start by telling you a very short story:

 Today I fixed a bug.
 The bug was caused by passing the [wrong prop](https://github.com/facebook/react-native/commit/18132c159773c6cedb2f74c7cf92a10987ea03d7) to a React Native component.
 I was passing `autoCompleteType`, the component wanted `autoComplete`.